 Atoms must in some sense be ‘alive’ and ‘conscious’.

-To give this concept some location on the philosophical map, this is a position closest to panpsychism – a label which has its own drawbacks.
+This is a philosophical position closest to panpsychism, a label which has its own drawbacks.
 So a common criticism of panpsychism is that it would require inanimate objects like chairs to have mental attributes.
 To me mental attributes are by definition only to be found in biological organisms with a brain.
 The brain serves the purpose of keeping the animal alive and allowing it to reproduce.
-There is an obvious difference between a conscious animal and the base awareness I am describing, in that a chair and a rock are not conscious beings because they are not seeking to maintain any sort of existence as a chair or a rock.
+There is an obvious difference between a conscious animal and the base awareness I am describing.
+A chair and a rock are not conscious beings because they are not seeking to maintain any sort of existence as a chair or a rock.

 Humans also like to read between the lines, to save time by establishing where they think the author is coming from.
 So throughout this post I will often state what I do not believe in (conventional religion or New Age-isms) to show this interpretation is consistent with an atheist point of view.
 I believe our being here is a result of millions of years of evolution and involves no purpose or story around our existence beyond that.
 I am only attempting to answer the how of consciousness, not the why.